AdobeDocs/app-builder/src/pages/guides/app_builder_guides/extensions/extension_migration_guide.md

     post-app-build: 'echo hook'
 ```

-#### 2.3 Application Extending two or more Extension Points
+#### 2.3 Applications with two or more extension points

-Follow this section if your application is a Custom Processing Profile for AEM Asset Microservices, AND contains a Single Page Application accessible through Experience Cloud UI.
+Follow this section if your application is a Custom Processing Profile for AEM Asset Microservices, and contains a Single-Page Application accessible through Experience Cloud UI.

-Please note that there are multiple ways to structure your configuration.
-You can refactor your code into folders for each extension, and create extension specific configuration, then import them into your main `app.config.yaml` using `$include: path/to/myfile.yaml`, you can also manage them all in one file in the root directory `app.config.yaml`.
-You could try to initialize a new project with multiple extension points through `aio app init` to see how we structure the code and config file my default.
-Below, we are showing the easiest way to refactor by merging all config into `app.config.yaml`, but you are more than welcome to explore and to try different methods.
+There are multiple ways to structure your configuration:

+- You could refactor your code into folders for each extension, create extension-specific configurations, and then import them into your main `app.config.yaml` using `$include: path/to/myfile.yaml`

+- You could manage them all in one file in the root directory `app.config.yaml`

+- You could try to initialize a new project with multiple extension points using `aio app init` to see how Adobe structures the code and configuration file by default

+The instructions below show the easiest way to refactor by merging all config into `app.config.yaml`, but you are welcome to explore alternatives.

 ##### Instructions:

-1. Create `app.config.yaml` file in the root directory of your project.
+1. Create the file `app.config.yaml` in the project's root directory.
-2. Create the definitions for the extensions in your `app.config.yaml`.
-For the Single Page Application in Experience Cloud UI, use `dx/exchshell/1:` with `operations` set to `view`.
-For the AEM Asset Microservices Custom Profile, use `dx/sset-compute/worker/1:` with `operations` set to `workerProcess`.
-(See sample configurations below)
+2. Create definitions for the extensions in your `app.config.yaml` file.
+For the Single-Page Application in Experience Cloud UI, use `dx/exchshell/1:` with `operations` set to `view`.
+For the AEM Asset Microservices Custom Profile, use `dx/sset-compute/worker/1:` with `operations` set to `workerProcess` - see the sample configurations below.
-3. Move the content of the `manifest.yml` under the extensions in `app.config.yaml`, then delete `manifest.yml` file
+3. Move the content of the `manifest.yml` under the `app.config.yaml` extensions, then delete `manifest.yml` file.
-4. Move any application hooks you have set up under `scripts` in `package.json` into `extensions.<extensionname>.hooks` in `app.config.yaml`
+4. Move any application hooks under `scripts` in `package.json` into `extensions.<extensionname>.hooks` in `app.config.yaml`
-5. move any configuration under `.app` in `.aio` into `extensions.<extensionname>` in `app.config.yaml`.
+5. Move any configuration under `.app` in `.aio` into `extensions.<extensionname>` in `app.config.yaml`.

-##### Sample `app.config.yaml` File after the refactoring:
+##### Sample `app.config.yaml` file after refactoring:

-**App Builder Project Extending Multiple Extension Points**
+**App Builder project extending multiple extension points**

 ```
 extensions: